juanjosegarciaripoll/emacs-build/README.md

 ### Considerations

+Regarding versions:

 - Upgrade your MSYS/Mingw installation with `pacman -Su` before running this script.
+- After every upgrade, it is recommended to do a full clean (`--clean-all`) and rebuild.
+Otherwise different packages may be in an inconsistent state.

-- There are implicit dependencies.
+There are implicit dependencies in the various actions:

 - `--clone` is required to get the sources
 - `--deps` is assumed to be run before `--pack-all`

-- Zip files are stored in `./zips`
+The tool produces zip files that are stored in `./zips` and can be uncompressed wherever you want:

 - `emacs-xx-xxxx-deps.zips` is the file with optional libraries (png, jpeg, etc) used by Emacs.
 - `emacs-xx-xxxx-nodeps.zip` is a bare Emacs installation.
 It runs even if the 'deps' file is not used
 - `emacs-xx-xxxx-full.zip` is a complete Emacs installation, with the optional libraries and all extensions (pdf-tools, mu, etc) you mentioned in the command line.
 - `pdf-tools-xxxx.zip` and others are the Zip files for the extensions.
 They can be unpacked inside an Emacs installation, but may assume that 'deps' have also been unpacked.

-Regarding the extensions to Emacs:
+Regarding the extensions to Emacs and third-party utilities:

-- Extensions can be built separately from Emacs.
+- They can be built separately from Emacs.
 - If `c:\emacs` is where you unpacked the full installation, some extensions will reside in `c:\emacs\bin` (e.g. pdftools) and some others in `c:\emacs\usr\bin` (e.g. mu and mbsync).